no8dy/snake-game/README.md

 # TheSnakeGame
-  A series of snake games to practice oop before formal oop class
+  A series of snake games to try oop before taking formal oop class :)